William Pope.L: Later work

 In 2015 Pope.L produced The Beautiful, a new choreographed crawl performance staged for the first time at Art Basel in Miami Beach.
 For The Beautiful, four men, dressed as Superman with skateboards strapped to their backs, roll onward in the dark.
 The rumbling of their wheels grows louder through speakers as they approach the crowd, and blends with the low churning of electric guitars.
 The ‘Super-Gents’ reach a wooden stage and crab-walk their way up, barely fitting onto the small surface.
 Holding each other, they finally break into a heart-rending, soulful version of the patriotic song America The Beautiful.

+From 2017 to 2018, Pope.l created a work entitled "Rebus" that incorporated a diverse array of materials such as acrylic, ballpoint, chalk, felt, graphite, grommets, ink, markers, painter's tape, paper, Post-its, oil stick and towels on linen, measuring 235 × 305 cm.
+This was created in tandem with his "Whispering Campaign," which aimed to amplify the voices of the unseen and unheard through the use of audio.

-In fall 2019, a trio of exhibitions of his work, collectively titled “Instigation, Aspiration, Perspiration,” took place at Museum of Modern Art, The Whitney Museum, and the Public Art Fund.
+In fall 2019, a trio of exhibitions of his work, collectively titled “Instigation, Aspiration, Perspiration,” took place in New York City at the Museum of Modern Art, The Whitney Museum, and the Public Art Fund.
 The first exhibition, "Conquest" was a communal performance piece with 140 participants who crawled on sidewalks for 1.5 mile relay style, over the course of five hours.
-The performance started in Greenwich Village and ending in Union Square in New York City.
-The exhibition at MoMA, "member: Pope.L, 1978-2001," included 13 early landmark performance from the artist.
+The performance started in Greenwich Village and ending in Union Square in Manhattan.
+The exhibition at MoMA, "member: Pope.L, 1978-2001," in|cluded 13 early landmark performance works from the artist.
 At the Whitney, he created a new piece of work titled "Choir."
 This room sized installation featured an industrial water tank with sound landscaping from contact microphones on the pipes in the room.

 Pope.
 L is included in the group show Black Melancholia.
 The exhibition curated by Nana Adusei-Poku includes 28 artists and focuses on the themes of grief and pain.

+Personal life and death

+Pope.L died on December 23, 2023, in Chicago at the age of 68.
+He was survived by his son, Desmond Tarkowski-Pope.L, and his partner, Mami Takahashi.